Farmers’ Market Polenta with Fresh Corn + Tomatoes

 With soft citrusy notes of pink peppercorns.

-A sticky, early-summer treat to preserve those berries and make everything more delicious.
-It comes together in ten minutes and cleans up in seconds, thanks to GreenPan.
+A sticky, early-summer treat to preserve those strawberries and make everything you top with them more delicious.
+The sauce comes together in ten minutes and the pan clean up in seconds.
+Thanks to, GreenPan for being so awesome.

 GreenPan was born ten years ago, upon discovering the inconvenient and ugly truths of traditional non-stick cookware.
 Its founders set out to create a non-stick coating made from natural materials and so, ceramic non-stick was born.